Scope and Aims of the Journal

 View the Protocol Notes template.

 Genomic Resources Notes—These articles (3000 words or less for the main text without the Abstract or Literature Cited) characterize the development and demonstrate the usefulness of newly developed genomic resources, including transcriptomes.
-Manuscripts that report the development of specific primers (such as microsatellites) that are based on large genomic databases should instead be submitted as a Primer Note.
+Descriptions of plastid genomes must consist of more than a simple report; this can include comparisons to other genomes, analysis of genome organization, investigation of structural rearrangements, rates of sequence evolution, etc. Manuscripts that report the development of specific primers (such as microsatellites) that are based on large genomic databases should instead be submitted as a Primer Note.
 To clearly indicate the quality and utility of the reported data, authors must include the following information: (1) sequencing description, (2) method of contig assembly, (3) annotation and number of contigs, and (4) comparisons to other genomes, which can be shown graphically in terms of divergences with other taxa.
 Authors are encouraged to parse genes into function groups (i.e., transcriptome studies) or present results from gene ontology studies, especially if multiple tissues or environments were sampled.
 Genomic data must be deposited into an appropriate repository prior to submitting a manuscript to APPS.
 Manuscripts that lack the above information will be returned to the authors prior to review.

 View the Genomic Resources Notes template.